e-erfani/sharpen-thermodynamic-profiles/README.md

 § computes the LWP of the resulting profile by computing LWC using saturation adjustment at each height, and

-§ outputs a (positive) number that tells how well the resulting profile matches LWP_target while preserving the vertical integrals of the ERA Tl and qt profiles.
+§ outputs a (positive) number that tells how well the resulting adj profile matches LWP_target while preserving the vertical integrals of the ERA ctrl Tl and qt profiles.

 ![image](https://user-images.githubusercontent.com/28571068/114356020-fb2b9f00-9b24-11eb-9ff7-d524ead48939.png)